 When is the best time to go Apple Picking in the Georgia Mountains?

-The best time for apple picking in the Georgia Mountains is usually during fall, specifically from late August to October.
-During this time, the apple trees are laden with ripe and juicy fruit, ready for eager visitors to pick.
+The best time for apple picking in the Georgia Mountains is usually during the fall, specifically from late August to October.

 The exact time for apple picking varies slightly depending on the orchard and the varieties grown.
 Early-season varieties like Gala and Honeycrisp are usually ready to pick in late August or early September.
 Mid-season apples such as Fuji and Golden Delicious peak in September, while late-season varieties such as Rome Beauty and Granny Smith are often available in October.